‘Introvert happy hour’: Silent book clubs a novel respite for shy bookworms

 Wardah Book’s silent reading club is now on a hiatus as Mr Tahir brainstorms how to revive the community.

-Reflecting on the differences between the silent book club and the other active book clubs Wardah Books organises, Mr Tahir says one of his silent book club’s shortcomings is that it placed more emphasis on the silent aspect and not enough on the social.
+Reflecting on the differences between the silent book club and the other active book clubs Wardah Books organises, Mr Tahir says one of his club’s shortcomings is that it placed more emphasis on the “silent” aspect and not enough on the “social”.

 He says: “One of the reasons why book clubs succeed is because of a social element.
 People may not initially be friends, but after a while, they get comfortable and find it’s a safe place to share their ideas and become genuine friends who see each other regularly.

-“So you come not just for discussing books, but because birds of a feather flock together.
+“So, you come not just for discussing books, but because birds of a feather flock together.
 This social element recognises that readers, while they read in solitude, are also communing in different ways with other people.”

 Other unique book clubs: